top of page

 • 5 min read

-Bangalore is a city of lush parks and lakes on one side, growing piles of waste on the other side.
-With 5,000+ tonnes of garbage generated every day, the challenge looks daunting, but Bangaloreans have always thrived in innovation.
+Bangalore is a city of lush parks and lakes on one side, and growing piles of waste on the other.
+With 5,000+ tonnes of garbage generated every day, the challenge looks daunting.
+However, Bangaloreans have always thrived on innovation.
 From Koramangala to Yelahanka, the city is witnessing a sustainability renaissance driven by regular residents who want their neighborhoods to be cleaner, greener, and healthier.

-Understand Bangalore’s waste reality, start your zero waste journey at home, and even turn your community into an environment-conscious society that others admire.
+Understanding Bangalore’s waste reality is the first step.
+You can start your zero waste journey at home and even turn your community into an environmentally conscious society that others admire.

 Bangalore produces more waste than its BBMP systems can handle.
 Only about 30% is processed efficiently.
 The rest goes to landfills at Mandur and Bellahalli.
-Few communities includes HSR layout, JPNagar, Whitefield Rising have already cracked the code.
+Some communities, such as HSR Layout, J.P.
+Nagar, and Whitefield Rising, have already cracked the code.
 These communities show what’s possible when everyday residents take ownership.

-1. HSR Layout communities runs lane composters, hosts regular eco-events and repair cafés and Achieved nearly 90% segregation
+1. HSR Layout communities run lane composters, host regular eco-events, and organize repair cafés, achieving nearly 90% segregation.

 2. J.P.
-Nagar communities runs Plastic-free community markets, Monthly e-waste drives, Citizen-led segregation monitoring systems to minimize waste
+Nagar communities operate plastic-free community markets, conduct monthly e-waste drives, and implement citizen-led segregation monitoring systems to minimize waste.

-4. Malleshwaram: Community composting and plastic action groups
+4. Malleshwaram has community composting and plastic action groups.

-5. Sarjapur Road communities: BYOC (Bring Your Own Container) movements and bulk-waste management pilots
+5. Sarjapur Road communities promote BYOC (Bring Your Own Container) movements and bulk-waste management pilots.

-How to Turn Your Bangalore's Community Into a Green, Zero Waste Society
+How to Transform Your Bangalore Community into a Green, Zero Waste Society

 Step 1: Build a “Green Champions Team”

 You only need 4–6 motivated residents.
-Their job:
+Their job includes:

-• Talk to BBMP autos for reliable wet/dry collection
+• Communicating with BBMP autos for reliable wet/dry collection.

-• Create a community rule book for waste handling and set community policies
+• Creating a community rule book for waste handling and setting community policies.

-• Organize workshops, composting demos through composting experts (Hasiru Dala, Bare Necessities, Daily Dump)
+• Organizing workshops and composting demos through experts (Hasiru Dala, Bare Necessities, Daily Dump).

 Step 2: Conduct a 7-Day Community Waste Audit